Ho-Sho/Shure-MXA310/README.md

 ## Version History

+### v1.0.3
+- **Bug Fixes**: 2024/11/08
+  - Fixed an issue where the connection was not reconnecting after being disconnected from the device.

 ### v1.0.2
 - **Bug Fixes**:
   - Fixed Inc/Dec behavior of angles, especially from 345 to 00 and 00 to 345.